corpnewt/UnPlugged/README.md

     ◦ An ExFAT partition of the remaining space (needs to be enough to accommodate the files downloaded from `gibMacOS`)

+    ◦ **NOTE:** macOS seems to have issues mounting ExFAT partitions whose allocation unit size is greater than 1024 KB.
+When formatting the ExFAT partition, ensure that you use an allocation unit size value of 1024 KB or smaller.

-4. Copy your EFI folder and the com.apple.recovery.boot folder over to the FAT32 partition
+5. Copy your EFI folder and the com.apple.recovery.boot folder over to the FAT32 partition
-5. Copy the files downloaded from gibMacOS to the ExFAT partition
+6. Copy the files downloaded from gibMacOS to the ExFAT partition

     ◦ You'll be `cd`ing to this partition later - so it may make sense to label it something easy to type like `UnPlugged`

-6. Copy `UnPlugged.command` to the ExFAT partition as well
+7. Copy `UnPlugged.command` to the ExFAT partition as well
-7. **_Eject the USB drive_** - this ensures any pending cached writes are applied and can help prevent corrupt or incomplete file copies
+8. **_Eject the USB drive_** - this ensures any pending cached writes are applied and can help prevent corrupt or incomplete file copies
-8. Boot into the recovery environment
+9. Boot into the recovery environment

 <details>
 <summary>Example USB Structure</summary>